zeitspace/zeitbook-frontend/steps/03-push-notifications.md

 ## Include your application's notification token in API requests

 Firebase Cloud Messaging assigns your application a notification token.
 Zeitbook's backend can use this token to send push messages to your application.
-Here, we'll set up your application to send its notification token to the backend.
+Here, you'll set up your application to send its notification token to the backend.

 To keep this demo application simple, we've decided not to have a concept of user accounts.
 In a real-world application, instead of storing tokens as a part of each post and comment by a user, you would store them as attributes of users.
 See [the Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/js/first-message) documentation for more details.